(THIS ARTICLE IS MACHINE TRANSLATED by Google from Norwegian)

 The court found Mladic guilty of 10 of the 11 charges, which included both genocide, war crimes and crimes against humanity.
 Many people have been waiting for Mladic to get his sentence, and at the age of 73 he was sentenced to life imprisonment in November 2017.

-The Trial of Ratko Mladic is shown in connection with Oslo's largest documentary film festival – Human, from 25 February to 3 March – and invites us into the courtroom and offices in The Hague, where they are preparing the case against Mladic.
-The film serves as a historical flashback where we see the video material from the war in Bosnia, but also how the excavation of the mass graves takes place.
+The Trial of Ratko Mladic appears in connection with Oslo's largest documentary film festival – Human, from 25.
+February to 3.
+March – and invites us into the courtroom and offices in The Hague, where they prepare the case against Mladic.
+The film serves as a historical glance where we see the video material from the war in Bosnia, but also how the excavation of the mass graves takes place.
 We witness several moving scenes, including the moment when Elvira Karagic receives a phone confirming that her father and uncle's bodies were found in a mass grave in the village of Prijedor, north of Bosnia – the entire 22 years after they disappeared during the war.

 Ahead of the show, I have been preparing for this to be a heavy film.
 The Trial of Ratko Mladic is also not a merry sight.
 But given the cruel history of the war, and Mladic's role in it, it is nevertheless interesting to see this elaborate and informative documentary of 99 minutes.

 The general belief in Serbia that the International Court of Justice in The Hague is biased and has no particular legitimacy.

 This is a descriptive documentation of testimony, trial and retrospect of the war in Bosnia.
 When asked what the director's real goal is, I think the answer is as straight forward as their movie: documenting the trial of one of Europe's most wanted war criminals in modern times.